They say the most successful people are morning people. As it turns out, there is a science to proving it.

 2. Make a Wind-Down Routine and Stick to It

 Our brains don’t automatically shut-off when the clock strikes twelve.
 They need prepping for sleep.
 Just as we discipline ourselves regarding diet and exercise, we should also have bedtime discipline.
-About an hour before going to sleep, dim the lights, stash the screens and, begin signaling it’s time for bed.
+About an hour before going to sleep, dim the lights, stash the screens and, begin signalling it’s time for bed.

-3. Adjust your Bedtime Gradually
+3. Adjust Your Bedtime Gradually